Abhilash-Korraprolu/COVID19-Global-Forecasting-Challenge-Kaggle/README.md

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-There is some valueable information persent at the 5th lag.
-Overall, it is quite good with room for improvement.
+There is some valueable information persent between the 5th-10th lag.
+Nonetheless, it is quite good with room for improvement.

 Box-Ljung Test